-There are ways to manage the chaos without breaking down and screaming, something that might make you feel better in the moment but is rarely a good motivator.
+There are ways to manage the chaos without breaking down and screaming, which might make you feel better in the moment but is rarely a good motivator.
 And something you always regret.

 Here are my ideas for 5 Ways for Moms to Stay Calm in the Middle of Chaos – Even if Losing It Seems Inevitable.
 I will use bedtime as an example to work from.

-Bedtime, is chaotic, jam-packed, and exhausting.
+Bedtime is chaotic, jam-packed, and exhausting.
 Every night.
 It’s just the nature of the beast.
-If you go into it remembering that it is chaotic, jam-packed and exhausting then you will have a better chance of managing it without losing it.
+If you go into it remembering that it is chaotic, jam-packed, and exhausting, you will have a better chance of managing it without losing it.

-If you enter into a situation already stressed out, having just finished a work call or throwing the dishes in the dishwasher, chances are that you will break much quicker than if you go in calm.
+If you enter a situation already stressed out, having just finished a work call or throwing the dishes in the dishwasher, chances are you will break much quicker than if you go calm.

-There are usually two grown ups in the house at bedtime.
+There are usually two grown-ups in the house at bedtime.
 Don’t try to do it all yourself.
-It’s something that us moms try to do.
+It’s something that we moms try to do.
 Everything.
 And it usually doesn’t end well.

 Divide and conquer.
-Each of you take a child.
-Or one person manage teeth brushing while the other helps pack up homework.
-Define your tasks clearly so that everyone knows their job and sticks to it.
+Each of you takes a child.
+Or one person manages teeth brushing while the other helps pack up homework.
+Define your tasks clearly, so everyone knows and sticks to their job.

 And don’t let the kids play you off each other.
 Remember that you are a team and that you are bigger than those little people who are trying to run all over you.

-I don’t know about you, but I tend to keep my feelings of frustration bottled up, allowing them to slowly build until I erupt with loud, ugly words.
-My kids then look at me like I am crazy because they had no idea how the night was getting to me.
+I don’t know about you, but I tend to keep my frustration bottled up, allowing them to slowly build until I erupt with loud, ugly words.
+My kids then looked at me like I was crazy because they had no idea how the night approached me.

 This lets the kids know that your frustration is mounting so that perhaps they can tweak their behaviors to prevent the eruption of Mt.
 Mom.

-Next time you drive by an 18-wheeler on the highway notice what you are doing.
+Next time you drive by an 18-wheeler on the highway, notice what you are doing.
 Chances are you are holding your breath.
 And gripping the steering wheel very tightly.
-It’s tension filled, those few seconds you inch past them.
+It’s tension-filled; in those few seconds, you inch past them.
 And your body reacts.

-Take the above action and apply it to chaotic times.
+Take the above action and apply it too chaotic times.
 Take a deep breath.
 Repeat as necessary.
 It is sure to calm you down.

 One of the best ways to get through a chaotic situation is to visualize the prize at the end of the chaos.
 Bedtime is no exception.

-When the bedtime routine is over good things wait for you on the other side.
+Good things wait for you on the other side when the bedtime routine is over.
 Time with your spouse.
 Another episode of “House of Cards.”
 A bath.
 Looking in on your beautiful sleeping children.
 YOUR BED.

-As you feel your frustration growing, picture what is on the other side.
-And know that if you stay calm the chaos will probably subside quicker and you will get to your prize.
+As your frustration grows, picture what is on the other side.
+And know that if you stay calm, the chaos will probably subside quicker, and you will get to your prize.

-So there you are: 5 Ways to Stay Calm in the Middle of Chaos – Even if Losing It Seems Inevitable.
+So there are 5 Ways to Stay Calm in the Middle of Chaos – Even if Losing It Seems Inevitable.

-The best way to get through the chaos with your hair and sanity intact is to learn to manage it.
+Learning to manage the chaos with your hair and sanity intact is the best way to get through it.
 And you can do it.
 Think of all of the chaotic things you have survived already.
 This is just one more.
 You CAN DO IT.

 Looking for more coping tips to get through your crazy life?
 I can help.
-Contact me now and we can get your started down the path to living the life of your dreams.
+Contact me now, and we can get you started down the path to living the life of your dreams.